aplumafreak500/OoT-Randomizer/README.md

 * New "Shuffle Medigoron & Carpet Salesman" option to have both of these NPCs sell a randomized item once at the price of 200 Rupees.
 * The Adult Temple of Time Altar provides additional information on Rainbow Bridge requirements as well as the location of Ganon's Castle Boss Key, always available under any settings.
 * Various gameplay fixes and QoL improvements, including fast Rock/Block lifting, from [Fig's QoL Branch](https://github.com/fig02/OoT-Randomizer/tree/qol)
+* Most cutscenes are able to be toggled back on for the purposes of Text Shuffle (or for more "vanilla" behavior.)

 ## Index